+375 17 317 14 14 (отдел продаж)

 Therapeutic indications:

-RESPIROFLOR 300 is used in:
+RESPIROFLOR 300 is used for the treatment of

 Composition of the veterinary drug: